-Angela Super is a TESOL Specialist with over 25 years of experience teaching multilingual learners in a variety of educational settings.
-She currently serves as a Visiting Assistant Professor and TESOL Program Coordinator at Oakland University.
-In this role, she teaches courses in linguistics and applied language studies, oversees the TESOL Practicum (a teacher training and internship program), and partners with La Casa Amiga in Pontiac, Michigan, and local school districts, where she supervises and mentors teacher candidates working with multilingual learners.
+Angela Super is a TESOL Specialist with over 25 years of experience teaching multilingual learners across diverse educational settings.
+She spent 18 years teaching English learners before expanding her focus to teacher training and mentoring.
+She is currently the TESOL Program Coordinator and a Visiting Assistant Professor at Oakland University, where she teaches courses in linguistics and applied language studies, oversees the TESOL Practicum (a teacher training and internship program), and partners with La Casa Amiga in Pontiac, Michigan, and local school districts to supervise and mentor teacher candidates pursuing TESOL certification or endorsement.

-Angela earned her undergraduate degree at the University of Michigan and holds two M.A. degrees in TESOL and Linguistics from Michigan State University, where she also taught for three years in the English Language Center.
-She is in the final stages of her Ph.D. in Education: Educational Leadership at Oakland University, with graduation expected in December 2025.
+Angela earned her undergraduate degree from the University of Michigan and two M.A. degrees in TESOL and Linguistics from Michigan State University, where she also taught in the English Language Center.
+She earned her Ph.D. in Education (Educational Leadership) from Oakland University.

 Her research interests include language pedagogy, culturally and linguistically responsive teaching practices, and advancing equity for multilingual learners and their caregivers.